Rabbaniinamdar/Angular-Notes/README.md

 ```
 ---
 🎯 **Summary:**
-✔ Structural directives (`*ngIf`, `*ngFor`, `*ngSwitch`) modify the DOM structure.
+- ✔ Structural directives (`*ngIf`, `*ngFor`, `*ngSwitch`) modify the DOM structure.
-✔ Attribute directives (`ngStyle`, `ngClass`) modify appearance or behavior.
+- ✔ Attribute directives (`ngStyle`, `ngClass`) modify appearance or behavior.
-✔ Custom directives allow you to create your own behaviors.
+- ✔ Custom directives allow you to create your own behaviors.
-✔ Component directives are the foundation of Angular applications.
+- ✔ Component directives are the foundation of Angular applications.

-🚀 Keep practicing and mastering directives to build dynamic and efficient Angular apps! 🎯